PavanRangani/docs/docs/prd/investments/investments.md

     - When opened from here, it shows date of group header prefilled
 - All fields are mandatory in dialog.
 - In dialog, User can enter more than one records of same date using `+ADD` button
+- Today's date will prefilled in date field of the trade log add dialog.
 - Family dropdown shows only those family names where its legal entity has Investment enabled
 - Legal entities dropdown only shows names of the entities of selected family &  for which investment data exists